-To change the steering wheel angle, hold the steering wheel, pull the lock release lever, tilt the steering wheel to the desired angle and release the lever.
+To change the steering wheel angle, hold the steering wheel, push down the lock release lever, tilt the steering wheel to the desired angle and return the lever to its original position.

 When the steering wheel is in a low position, it will spring up as you release the lock release lever.